Sports Coach Logo Sports Coach Training Principles Fitness Components

 Focus on Reps Instead of Weight

-If you can still lift weights but cannot handle going very heavy, take some time away from prioritizing weight and focus on increasing repetitions instead.
+If you can still lift weights but cannot handle going very heavy, take time away from prioritizing weight and focus on increasing repetitions.

 Correct Imbalances

-Most athletes tend to have imbalances that favour one side of the body over the other.
-If you have injured your dominant side, take advantage of your recovery time and prioritize building up strength on the weaker side.
+Most athletes tend to have imbalances favouring one side of the body.
+If you have injured your dominant side, take advantage of your recovery time and prioritize building strength on the weaker side.
 Single-arm rows, lat pull-downs, chest presses, and shoulder presses are great options for correcting imbalances.

 Strengthen Your Core

-Instead of focusing on the exercises, you cannot do while covering from an injury, spend your time in the gym, focusing on what you can still do.
-For example, there are many other exercises you can do to strengthen your core while letting your wrist heal.
-You can even do planks, as long as you put your weight on your forearms rather than your wrists.
+Instead of focusing on the exercises you cannot do while recovering from an injury, spend your time in the gym focusing on what you can still do.
+For example, you can do many other exercises to strengthen your core while letting your wrist heal.
+You can even do planks if you put weight on your forearms rather than your wrists.

 Some other great core-strengthening exercises include: